 - Nearby Oak Point State Park, located near Perry's Monument, offers rental docks.

 A fishing pier for shoreline fishing is located near the park entrance.
-A fish cleaning house is located in the campground.

-A picnic area with tables and grills is inside the park entrance.
+A picnic area with tables and grills is located inside the park entrance.
 A playground is available.
 Water and restrooms are nearby.

 A small stone beach provides access for swimming in Lake Erie.
 Swimming is permitted in designated areas at your own risk.
 Please exercise caution while swimming at the beach.